solo-io/gloo/docs/introduction/concepts.md

-<a name="Virtual Hosts"></a>
+<a name="Virtual Services"></a>

-### Virtual Hosts
+### Virtual Services

-**Virtual Hosts** define a set of route rules, an optional SNI configuration for a given domain or set of domains.
+**Virtual Services** define a set of route rules, an optional SNI configuration for a given domain or set of domains.

-Gloo will select the appropriate virtual host (set of routes) based on the domain specified in a request's `Host` header (in HTTP 1.1) or `:authority` header (HTTP 2.0).
+Gloo will select the appropriate virtual service (set of routes) based on the domain specified in a request's `Host` header (in HTTP 1.1) or `:authority` header (HTTP 2.0).

-Virtual Hosts support wildcard domains (starting with `*`).
+Virtual Services support wildcard domains (starting with `*`).

-Gloo will create a `default` virtual host for the user if the user does not provide one.
-The `default` virtual host matches the `*` domain, which will serve routes for any request that does not include a `Host`/`:authority` header, or a request that requests a domain that does not match another virtual host.
+Gloo will create a `default` virtual service for the user if the user does not provide one.
+The `default` virtual service matches the `*` domain, which will serve routes for any request that does not include a `Host`/`:authority` header, or a request that requests a domain that does not match another virtual service.

-The each domain specified for a virtualhost must be unique across the set of all virtual hosts provided to Gloo.
+The each domain specified for a virtualservice must be unique across the set of all virtual services provided to Gloo.

-For many use cases, it may be sufficient to let all routes live on a single virtual host.
+For many use cases, it may be sufficient to let all routes live on a single virtual service.
 In thise scenario, Gloo will use the same set of route rules to for requests, regardless of their `Host` or `:authority` header.

 Route rules consist of a *matcher*, which specifies the kind of function calls to match (requests and events, are currently supported), and the name of the destination (or destinations, for load balancing) to route them to.

-A simple virtual host with a single route might look like this:
+A simple virtual service with a single route might look like this:

 ```yaml
 name: my-app